 Brook Robertson started rowing at Nelson College for Boys in 2007 at the age of 13.
-He was predominantly a sculler until a switch to Marlborough Boys’ in 2012 saw him win the Springbok Shield at the Aon Maadi Cup regatta.
+He was predominantly a sculler until a switch to Marlborough Boys’ College in 2012 saw him win the Springbok Shield (Boy’s Coxed Four) at the Aon Maadi Regatta.

-At the Tokyo Olympics Brook team up with Stephen Jones in the men's pair where they placed 6th in the B final.
+At the Tokyo Olympics Brook teamed up with Stephen Jones in the Men's Pair where they placed 6th in the B final.
 They were both also a very crucial part of the Men’s Eight success at the Olympics which won Gold.

 Brook transitioned to sculling in 2022, where he raced in the Men’s Quad at the Henley Royal Regatta in the Queen Mother Challenge Cup, and at World Rowing Cup II in Poznan, Poland.
 Brook has shown throughout the years that he can perform in both sculling and sweeping disciplines, making him an asset to the crew boats.

 On the 13th of December, 2022, was the birth of Brook's newborn son - Rupert Sydney Robertson.
 Brook is managing to balance life now with fiancé Lucy Spoors (Olympic Silver Medalist) with the responsibilities of parenthood and rowing, to reach their goal of competing at the 2024 Paris Olympics.

 Brook has now been named in the 2023 Men’s Sweep Squad, coached by Mike Rodger.
 What is very impressive is that Brook was able to win another National Title at the 2023 NZ Rowing Championship, in the Men’s Premiere Pair with partner - Matt MacDonald.
 Doing this all while having a newborn to co-parent, which as parents know - the first couple months of the baby trying to sleep can be difficult!